OpenDaL/opendal-systems-setup/server/web/README.md

 communicate with CloudFlare.
 8. `sudo ./04_setup_uwsgi_services.sh`

+Before testing, please make sure you've added the internal AWS IP of the new machine (starting with 172.) to the 'Web Server ES Access' security group, so the new web-server can access the database.

 ES should now start up.
 After half a minute, go to the browser to see if ES is running on the public IP (e.g. http://236.223.12.1:9200/)